MartinThoma/MartinThoma.github.io/_posts/2016-06-20-kalman-filter.md

 The Kalman filter is the optimal linear filter (<span style="color:blue;">BLUE</span>: <span style="color:blue;">B</span>est <span style="color:blue;">L</span>inear <span style="color:blue;">U</span>nbiast <span style="color:blue;">E</span>stimator).
 This means, there is no estimator for the state which has a linear state model which is better.
 It assumes the noise is Gaussian.
-If it is, then the Kalman filter minimizes the mean squared erro of the estimated state parameters.
+If the noise is Gaussian, then the Kalman filter minimizes the mean squared error of the estimated state parameters.
+So it in this case it is not only the best linear filter, but the best filter.
 The name "filter" is used because the Kalman filter removes (filters) the noise.